SNMcdarby/African-community/README.md

 ## 1.KITENGE
 ------------
-- Also known as chitenge in Swahili in plural it is Vitenge.
-Chitenge is an East African, West African, and Central African fabric similar to sarong, often worn by women and wrapped around the chest or waist, over the head as a headscarf, or as a baby sling.
+- Is a Fabric mainly found in east africa.
+Kitenge is swahili word in singular form called chitenge and in plural it is Vitenge.
-- Kitenges are like kangas and kikoy but are of a thicker cloth and have an edging on only a long side.
+- The fashion idea behind it is a new trend found in the market especially in Afrika

 ### 2.Table of content
 ---------------------